Constellation Brands (NYSE:STZ) Releases FY 2022 Earnings Guidance

-Constellation Brands (NYSE:STZ) updated its FY 2022 earnings guidance on Wednesday.
+Constellation Brands (NYSE:STZ) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $10.000-$10.300 for the period, compared to the Thomson Reuters consensus estimate of $10.020.
 The company issued revenue guidance of -.

-Several research firms recently weighed in on STZ.
-Jefferies Financial Group upped their price objective on shares of Constellation Brands from $295.00 to $298.00 and gave the stock a buy rating in a research report on Monday, June 28th.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of Constellation Brands from $223.00 to $242.00 and gave the stock a hold rating in a research report on Thursday, July 1st.
-Wolfe Research began coverage on shares of Constellation Brands in a research report on Monday, April 19th.
-They set an outperform rating and a $265.00 price objective for the company.
-Morgan Stanley upped their price objective on shares of Constellation Brands from $260.00 to $266.00 and gave the stock an overweight rating in a research report on Thursday, July 1st.
-Finally, Evercore ISI reissued a buy rating on shares of Constellation Brands in a research note on Sunday, June 6th.
-Nine research analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has given a strong buy rating to the stock.
-The company currently has an average rating of Buy and a consensus target price of $256.43.

 Constellation Brands Company Profile